DocBook

 Future

-Extending DocBook math support to the non-MathML math using an XML filter made me think that it may be possible to recover some of the benefits of using MarkDown (simpler markup, like tutorial generators and such) via preprocessing MarkDown markup in the input file using MarkDown parser like CommonMark parser.
-This is non-trivial, for instance, because MarkDown can have multiple interlinked files, but warrants further thought.
+Extending DocBook math support to the non-MathML math using an XML filter made me think that it may be possible to recover some of the benefits of using Markdown (simpler markup, like tutorial generators and such) via preprocessing Markdown markup in the input file using Markdown parser like CommonMark parser.
+This is non-trivial, for instance, because Markdown can have multiple interlinked files, but warrants further thought.